Home Things to Do in EuropeThese are the 6 Cheapest Airports to Fly Into London in 2026

 Dreaming of a London getaway?
 Whether it’s iconic sights like Big Ben, charming pubs in Soho, or day trips to the English countryside, this city is always calling.
 I’ve flown to London several times over the years, and I’ve never paid more than $400 roundtrip from the US—so I know the tricks to make it affordable.

-For 2025, I’ve analyzed hundreds of flight routes to find the five cheapest airports to fly into: Heathrow, Gatwick, Luton, Stansted, London City, and even Southend.
+For 2026, I’ve analyzed hundreds of flight routes to find the six cheapest airports to fly into: Heathrow, Gatwick, Stansted, Luton, London City, and Southend (which is making a serious comeback thanks to easyJet’s new base).
 With a few budget tips included, you can save big on airfare and spend more on exploring this unforgettable city.
 Here’s where to land to make your London adventure happen without breaking the bank!

 #1 tip to find cheap flights to London